zigavivei/family_history_cb/_essays/7collectionbuilderfhw.md

 CollectionBuilder is customizable enough to allow a living breathing family history report.
 Documents can be added as they are found and new pages of histories and research can be included as historical dots are connected.

 I think CollectionBuilder is a great resource as a new way to present family history research, but the CSV template has a high learning curve that may prevent new users from fully using all the features available.
-I think learning the system is worth the work as it has brought joy to myself and others.
+I think learning the system is worth the work to harness the full capabilities of the system.